imliuyzh/lfs101x-notes/chapter7.md

 diff: /usr/bin/diff /usr/share/man/man1/diff.1.gz /usr/share/man/man1p/diff.1p.gz
 ```

-as well as locating source and man files packaged with the program.

 ## Accessing Directories

 When you first log into a system or open a terminal, the default directory should be your home directory.
 You can see the exact location by typing echo $HOME.
 However, most Linux distributions open new graphical terminals in $HOME/Desktop instead.